Targeted Degradation: It’s Not Just for PROTACs (or Proteins) Any More

 An illustration of PROTAC structure and the proteins it binds.

 Targeting a single protein and making it disappear from the cell is quite the magic trick, and there are various molecular tools available for this task.
-You can use RNA interference, which prevents a protein from being made, inhibitors that bind the protein, rendering it unavailable for use or even gene editing tools like CRISPR that can remove it from the genome.
-But did you know that you can target an existing protein for destruction, using the cell’s own garbage disposal system to degrade the protein?
-All you need is a molecule that can connect your protein to one with a role in cellular protein degradation and your protein can be destroyed.
+You can use RNA interference, which prevents a protein from being made, inhibitors that bind the protein, rendering it unavailable for use or even gene editing tools like CRISPR that can remove the encoding gene from the genome.
+Also, you can target an existing protein for destruction, using the cell’s own garbage disposal system to degrade the protein, and you can even expand the concept of targeted degradation to other kinds of macromolecules, such as RNA.

 Why is this important?
-There are many cellular proteins that play a role in diseases like cancer, but researchers are unable to find compounds that might block the protein activity.
-These proteins, transcription factors such as MYC, are called “undruggable” because they have no binding site for small molecules to act on the protein and inhibit cancer growth.
-But if you could specifically target the troublesome protein and essentially delete it from the cell, there is no need to continue to search for a chemical compound or two that might inhibit the protein.
+There are many cellular molecules that play a role in diseases like cancer, but researchers are unable to find compounds that might block their activity.
+These molecules, like transcription factors such as MYC, are called “undruggable” because they have no binding site for small molecules to bind and inhibit function.
+However, if you could specifically target the troublesome molecule and essentially delete it from the cell, you could overcome the “undruggable” problem.

 PROTACs Bring Destruction to Targeted Proteins

-What are these amazing protein-degrading tools?
-Into the ring steps the PROTAC or the proteolysis-targeting chimera.
+PROTAC or the proteolysis-targeting chimera is the first kind of tool developed for targeting specific proteins for degradation using the Ubiquitin Proteasome System (UPS).
 A PROTAC consists of three elements: A ligand that binds to a ubiquitin E3 ligase, a second ligand that binds the protein of interest and a linker that brings the two ligands together.
 The E3 ligase is part of a protein complex that tags proteins with ubiquitin, a molecular signal to clear away damaged proteins in the cell.
-By collecting the protein you are interested in and hitching it to the E3 ligase, the bifunctional PROTAC introduces the target protein to the protein complex that adds ubiquitin, which forces the target protein on the path to destruction.
+By collecting the protein you are interested in and hitching it to the E3 ligase, the bifunctional PROTAC introduces the target protein to the protein complex that adds ubiquitin, which forces the target protein down the path to destruction.
 Ubiquitinated proteins are directed to the proteasome where they are broken down into their component molecules, ready to be recycled by the cell.

 PHOTACs: Making PROTACs Responsive to Light

-Researchers are creative people.
-They like to tinker with tools others developed to see if they can improve on what’s available.
-PROTACs are bifunctional molecules but a recent paper posted to the preprint ChemRxiv describes a trifunctional molecule based on PROTACs.
-By adding a photoswitch to the ligand for E3 ligase and the ligand for the protein target, Reynders et al. generated what they called photochemically targeted chimeras (PHOTACs) that are not active until exposed to light at 380-440nm.
+PROTACs are bifunctional molecules.
+Here a paper describes a trifunctional molecule based on PROTACs that contains a “photoswitch”.
+By adding the photoswitch to the ligand for E3 ligase and the ligand for the protein target, Reynders et al. generated what they called photochemically targeted chimeras (PHOTACs) that are not active until exposed to light at 380-440nm.
 They tested their newly developed PHOTACs with bromodomain-containing proteins (BRD2-4) and FK506 binding protein 12 (FKPB12), proteins that have been successfully degraded by existing PROTACs.
 They observed degradation when the cells were exposed to light while those that remained in the dark maintained their protein levels.
 Because photoswitches are reversible, the cells dosed with the BRD PHOTAC were exposed first to the activating light wavelength and then the deactivating wavelength.
 The amount of BRD2 did decrease initially but recovered more quickly than cells that were exposed to the activating light and left in the dark.

 Being able to activate the degradation of a particular protein at a particular time has advantages, including minimizing off-target effects (i.e., altering the degradation of a protein other than the protein of interest) and fine tuning control of when degradation occurs.
 PHOTAC reversibility means that you can also control how long the protein is targeted for degradation.
 The technique is new, but the authors expand on its possible applications.